buildcomplete/yellow-proto/readme.md

   * trip_dur
   * tpep_pickup_datetime
 the dataset consist of 19 columns, and we just use 4column if we multiply the 60gb for 10 years with 4/19 we only seem to need ~4.5gb of memory
+* When the data is moved to database, there might not be additional performance requirement needed, but if something is needed the application itself can be scaled using 'kubernetes', or be provisioned using a serveless arcitecture